Our 2018 staff members :

 A number of years ago I started drawing and painting.
 I’m looking forward to having more time one day to create my own artworks once again.
 I’d also like to explore other areas like Ceramics and Textiles.
 In my spare time I enjoy being with my beautiful family.’

-Lindy Bills (Integration) says ‘teaching at BSPS, I am learning something new every day.
+Lindy Bills (Student Support) says ‘teaching at BSPS, I am learning something new every day.
 I am loving that we are cooking with our students – they are using things we have grown in the school garden.’

 ‘I feel strongly about supporting the children in their learning and I am so proud of them when they show others that they care.’